o1-labs/rfcs/00XX-efficient-msms-for-non-native-pickles-verification.md

 Additionally, one will need to decide which coordinates would are better to use.
 Available options are:
 - [Affine](https://www.hyperelliptic.org/EFD/g1p/auto-shortw.html)
+  - Matthew: it probably will be our choice, it's probably the most efficient one.
 - [Jacobian](https://www.hyperelliptic.org/EFD/g1p/auto-shortw-jacobian.html#doubling-dbl-2007-bl)
 - [Projective](https://www.hyperelliptic.org/EFD/g1p/auto-shortw-projective.html)